helidon-io/helidon/examples/cors/README.md

 lines near the end of `Main#createRouting` do the work.

 Near the end of the `resources/logging.properties` file, a commented line would turn on `FINE ` logging that would reveal how the Helidon CORS support makes it decisions.
-To see that logging uncomment that line and then package and run the application.
+To see that logging, uncomment that line and then package and run the application.

 ## Build and run